wagleanuj/resumaker/README.md

 ### Schema

-jsoncv use [JSON Schema](https://json-schema.org/) to create JSON-based standard for CVs.
+jsoncv/resumaker use [JSON Schema](https://json-schema.org/) to create JSON-based standard for CVs.

 The schema used in jsoncv is a fork of the [JSON Resume Schema](https://jsonresume.org/schema/), with the following differences: